 The Company's ability to conduct business outside the United States may be adversely affected by factors outside of its control and, as such, net sales and profits from international sales could be adversely impacted.
-For fiscal year 2004, revenue outside the United States represented approximately

-13% of consolidated net sales.
+For fiscal year 2004, revenue outside the United States represented approximately 13% of consolidated net sales.
 In fiscal 2003, approximately 5% of consolidated net sales were derived from sales outside the United States.
 The Company's operations and earnings throughout the world have been, and may in the future be, affected from time to time in varying degrees by war, political developments, foreign laws and regulations, regional economic uncertainty, political instability, restrictions, customs and tariffs, changing regulatory environments, fluctuations in foreign currency exchange rates and adverse tax consequences.
-The likelihood of such occurrences and their overall effect upon the Company vary greatly from country to country and are not predictable.
-These factors may result in a decline in net sales or profitability and could adversely affect the Company's ability to expand its business outside of the United States.
+The likelihood of such occurrences and their overall effect upon the Company's ability to expand its business outside of the United States.